Black Jockey Hall of Famer Isaac Burns Murphy

 Murphy Established In Lexington

 Murphy married Lucy Osborn and purchased a large home in Lexington (the purchase of which was noted in The New York Times, 6-13-1887).
 They were prominent members of the Baptist Church.

 The demon that haunted him, however, was his weight.
 During the off-season his normal weight was 130-140 pounds.
 To make weight during the racing season, he needed to get down to 110.
 As the business grew, the rules changed somewhat; weight requirements edged up to 118 and then 122.
-These were still tough weight goals for Murphy to reach.
+These were still difficult weight goals for Murphy.

 Jockeys—including Murphy—tended to use a diet system known as “flipping.”
 This was forced vomiting, what we now know as bulimia.
 Murphy usually made weight, but it was at a high cost to his body.

-Isaac Murphy had ridden a great horse, Salvator, in a race known as the “Suburban Handicap,” held at Sheepshead Bay in 1890.
-His victory had been over a horse named Tenny, ridden by his white counterpart, Snapper Garrison, who was equally famous and also well-regarded.
+In the “Suburban Handicap” at Sheepshead Bay in 1890, Isaac Murphy rode an outstanding horse, Salvator, and won.
+His victory over a horse named Tenny rankled.
+Tenny was ridden by his white counterpart, Snapper Garrison, equally famous and also highly-regarded.

 Interest in the race was high.
 The press pitched the race of “black vs. white.”
 Snapper Garrison was a big, lanky white jockey who rode in a high crouch position and favored the whip when he wanted a big finish.
 From the grandstand, it was easy to tell the riders apart as Murphy’s upright seat was in stark contrast to Garrison’s crouch.